Four goals from captain Calverley as Chilliwack beats Ottawa at RBC Cup - BC Local News

 With his team already down a man, Ottawa’s Pierre-Luc Veillette was sent off for high-sticking, giving Chilliwack a five-on-three for 1:51.

-The captain produced his second of the game midway through the third period to tie the game, going to the front of the net fighting off a check from Adrien Bisson and getting a deflection goal off a point shot slapper by Kyle Yewchuk.
+The captain produced his second of the game midway through the third period, going to the front of the net, fighting off a check from Adrien Bisson and getting his first of three deflection goals off a point shot slapper by Kyle Yewchuk.

 But less than two minutes later, Finn Evans restored the Ottawa lead with a goal that Chenard would certainly want back.
 Evans beat him with a sharp-angle backhander from the end-line, sneaking the puck over the goalie’s shoulder.
-Chenard looked skyward in disbelief as Evans celebrated.
+Chenard looked skyward in disbelief as Evans celebrated a potential backbreaker.

 That goal could have haunted the Chenard’s nightmares if Calverley hadn’t produced another game-tying goal at 14:09.